kornysietsma/korny-info-blog/_posts/2025-07-06-parsing-pdf-files-is-trickier-than-i-thought.md

 1. If I just want an LLM to summarize an ebook that is mostly text, PyMyPdf is _fine_.
 It's fast, easy, and there's enough context for it to work with.
 2. If I want a full markdown version of an ebook, for detailed analysis or copying sections to Obsidian or something, it'd be worth using Marker - though maybe not with the "images as descriptions" setting.
-   - The ollama LLM is fine if I have lots of time, and don't need perfection
+   - Using a free ollama LLM can be fine if I have lots of time, don't mind some spurious descriptions, and can fiddle models / time.  (this needs investigation)
    - But maybe if I wanted something higher quality, it'd be worth using it with a commercial LLM.